-Each subject in this coursebook is divided into 36 lessons.
+This course is divided into 36 lessons.
 Each lesson will usually take one week to complete, and will include the following sections:

 Assignment Summary: You'll find a checklist of assignments at the beginning of each lesson.
 This lets you check off assignments as you complete them and see at a glance what still needs to be done.